nabeelhdp/Hive3_replication/README.md

-# Hive acid table replication
+# Hive database replication

-Script to replicate a single database from an HDP cluster to another.
+Script to replicate a single Hive database from an HDP cluster to another.
-Generally used for Prod to DR sync.
 Utilizes the HIVE REPL features used under the hood in DLM.
+Supports replication of managed, external tables and views.
 Try running the manual steps in the ManualSteps.md document before running the script.
+For instructions, see the section below.

 # Recommended :
 Use HDP 3.1.5 or CDP versions to use this script.
 Tested on HDP 3.1.4.